kakaroto/Beyond20/docs/discord.md

 In order for the Beyond20 extension to know where to send rolls, and to prevent unauthorized people from spamming you or your server channels, you will need to give it a `secret key`.

-As owner of a server, you can send the command `!beyond20 secret` in any channel where the bot has joined, and it will reply with the secret key to send rolls to that channel.
+As owner of a server, you can send the command `!beyond20 secret` in any channel where the bot has joined, and it will reply with a secret key that allows you to send rolls to that channel.
 You may share that key with your players so they can also send rolls to that channel.

-If you are not a server owner, you can send the command `secret` in a Direct Message to the bot and the secret key you will receive will allow it to send rolls to you in private.
-As DM, you could share it with your party members to get rolls sent to you as whispers.
+If you are not a server owner, you can send the command `secret` in a Direct Message to the bot and the secret key you will receive will allow it to send rolls to you directly in private.
+As a DM, you could share it with your party members to get rolls sent to you as whispers.

 ## 3 - Set the Discord Secret Key in Beyond 20